wetware/casm/specs/pex.md

 +--------------+----------------------+-----+
 ```

 To protect against DoS attacks, implementations SHOULD limit the length of encoded views received by neighbors to some fixed multiple of the maximum value size.
-A value of 1024 (1 Kb) is RECOMMENDED.
+A value of 1024 (1 Kb) per record is RECOMMENDED.

 ## Known Issues

 None (...so far!)

-## Alternative designs
-TODO:

 ## Core Team